sarthakpranit/sarthakpranit.github.io/src/content/hero.md

-# Hi, I'm Your Name.
+# Hi, I'm Sarthak.

-Some people call me a creative developer.
-I've been crafting digital experiences for the last few years, combining design and code.
+I've spent 8 years working at Booking.com designing personalization systems while documenting the absurdity.

-I live in your city and love building things that matter.
-Keep up with me on [Instagram](#) or [Twitter](#).
+I live in Amsterdam and love building things that are resilient.
+Keep up with me on [Linkedin](https://www.linkedin.com/in/spranit/) or [Twitter](https://x.com/liberosist).